trevorsandy/lpub3d/mainApp/docs/README.txt

  *Logic processed title annotations when it should not have.
 Corrected.
 -Fix: setGeometry: Unable to set geometry 600x800 warning message (r749) *Use QDesktopWidget.availableGeometry(this) setting to support single and multi-screen configurations.
--Fix: Parameter file edit window highlighting part description containing '#' (r748) *Highlight only lines where first character is '#'.
+-Fix: Parameter file window highlighting part description containing '#' (r748) *Highlight only lines where first character is '#'.
 -Fix: Generate fade colour parts list crash (r747) *Redesigned functionality to process parts from archive libraries (unofficial and official) versus LDraw disc directories.
 This approach improves performance and reliability as all parts, including those from additional search directories, are collected in the archive libraries.
 Working with archive files is much faster than working with disc directories.